-The eye is a delicate organ, and it can become weak over time.
-Diabetes, accidental injury, and genetics can all increase your risk of developing cataracts.
-They are the most common cause of vision loss, but what if they didn't have to be?
+The eye is a delicate organ that can become weak over time.
+Diabetes, accidental injury, and genetics can all increase the risk of developing cataracts, the most common cause of vision loss.
+But what if they didn't have to be?

 We will uncover all you need to know about cataracts so you can make healthy eye choices.
 We'll cover symptoms, prevention, and treatment.